 Children are social creatures, especially after age 5.
 By the time they reach upper-elementary, many of their choices are created and confirmed by their peers.
 Derrick doesn’t like memorization, so his friend Clay won’t either.
 Pam prefers to chat with Kylie, and no amount of candy will cancel her conversation.
 If Drew always wins in Bible trivia, he may actually separate himself from his friends.
 It’s a lose-lose scenario.

 The answer is actually to motivate children through relationships!
 Friendships should be forged in the blossoming faith of kids.
 Allow time in class for building bonds.
 Incorporate social learning opportunities (quads, trios, or pairs).
 No prize will pacify a child who feels left out, but positive friendships work wonders!

 Power is yet another personal need.
-The power to make choices, create opportunities, and be viewed with importance.
+The power to make choices, create opportunities and be viewed with importance.
 The problem is that children are often last in line in power issues.
 Who makes the decisions?
-Who offers the ideas?
-Who creates the change?
+Offers the ideas?
+Creates the change?
 The tragedy in most children’s ministries is that only adults run the show.
 The children just watch, work, and, if they’re lucky or tenacious, win.